rotemarie/K-means_clustering/README.md

-# Spotify Inspired - Music Reccommender
+# Spotify Inspired - Music Recommender

 I tried to imitate the Spotify algorithm by taking songs a user likes as input and returning a list of similar songs recommended for him.
 The app uses the Spotify API, and is written in Python.